Vin Scully: NBC Sports (1983–1989)

 On Saturday, June 3, 1989, Scully was doing the play-by-play for the NBC Game of the Week in St. Louis, where the Cardinals beat the Chicago Cubs in 10 innings.
 Meanwhile, the Dodgers were playing a series in Houston, where Scully flew to be on hand to call the Sunday game of the series.
 However, the Saturday night game between the teams was going into extra innings when Scully arrived in town, so he went to the Astrodome instead of his hotel.
 He picked up the play-by-play, helping to relieve the other Dodger announcers, who were doing both television and radio, and broadcast the final 13 innings (after already calling 10 innings in St. Louis), as the game went 22 innings.
 He broadcast 23 innings in one day in two different cities.

 Laryngitis prevented Scully from calling Game 2 of the 1989 National League Championship Series between the San Francisco Giants and Chicago Cubs.
 Bob Costas, who was working the American League Championship Series between Oakland and Toronto with Tony Kubek for NBC, was flown from Toronto to Chicago to fill in that evening (an off day for the ALCS).
 After the 1989 season, NBC (along with ABC, with whom NBC had shared baseball coverage since 1976), lost the television rights to cover Major League Baseball to CBS.
-For the first time since 1946, NBC would not televise baseball.
+For the first time since 1946, NBC did not televise baseball.
 In the aftermath, Scully said of NBC losing baseball, "It's a passing of a great American tradition.
 It is sad.
 I really and truly feel that.
 It will leave a vast window, to use a Washington word, where people will not get Major League Baseball and I think that's a tragedy."

-Scully also served as an announcer for NBC's PGA Tour golf coverage during his time at the network, usually teaming with Lee Trevino from 1983 to 1990.
+Scully also served as an announcer for NBC's golf coverage from 1983 to 1990, usually teaming with Lee Trevino.